-Culture of algae in laboratory is not only important for knowing the details of the external morphology and reproduction in a particular algae or algal group, it is equally important to know the details of algal life-histories, taxonomy, physiology, biochemistry, genetics and also its ultra-structure.
-Most of the development in this field have taken place mainly during the last 45 years.
+The culture of algae in the laboratory is not only important for knowing the details of the external morphology and reproduction in a particular algae or algal group, it is equally important to know the details of algal life histories, taxonomy, physiology, biochemistry, genetics and also its ultra-structure.
+Most of the development in this field has taken place mainly during the last 45 years.

 For instructions in the laboratory, the algal cultures, should either be started from the fresh collections from the field or may also be procured from some ‘culture-supplying agencies’ of the world.
 The first step for the laboratory culture, therefore, is the isolation of the required material.
 Under isolation may be isolated single cells, colonies, filaments or fragments.
 The second step is to transfer the isolated material into a suitable culture medium.

 Scope of algal culture

 Advancement in the knowledge of algae whether of their biochemistry, genetics, or role in the natural environment depends largely on the use of cultures.
 The organisms grow and multiply in a special nutrient medium which is called a culture medium.

 If the algae are grown in artificial culture then several aspects of algal cultures may be undertaken.
 The scope of algal culture are-

 - It is possible to trace the life cycle of a species and learn morphological and genetic phases of the life cycle of the algae.

 - To study the manner of gamete formation, gamete union, and ecological factors related to reproductive phases.